SiavashAbbasifar/BMI-app-flutter/README.md

 # BMI-app-flutter
 BMI app using Flutter

-Made an simple app using Flutter; wich gets your Age, Weight, Height and Gender, and calculates your BMI. and shows you your BMI result and Status.
+Made an simple app using Flutter; which gets your Age, Weight, Height and Gender, and calculates your BMI. and shows you your BMI result and Status.